 If your goal is to win, the judges are the people you have to impress - they will be the ones selecting winning projects.
 Even if your goal is to simply present a respectable project and (hopefully!) learn some science in the process, it is still a good idea to put your best foot forward during a fair.
 Not only will everyone else attending the science fair appreciate your efforts, you yourself will have a more enjoyable and interesting experience as a result.

 If you are unsure of where to begin, start with the ideas page and read through the material - there are links at the bottom that will guide you along each section.
-We've thought of everything (we hope! - if not, let us know.
+We've thought of everything (we hope!).
 Still unsure?
 There are great sites that have excellent ideas for science fair projects.